ebu/benchmarkstt/docs/tutorial.rst

   benchmarkstt --reference qt_reference.txt --hypothesis qt_kaldi_hypothesis.txt --worddiffs

-The output should look somewhat like this (example output is truncated):
+The output should look like this (example output is truncated):

 .. container:: terminal